trombiano1/aoc_2023/README.md

-My attempts at solving Advent of Code 2023.
+My attempts at Advent of Code 2023, in Rust.

-I thought this was a great opportunity to learn to write in Rust so this is my first Rust project.
-I was suffering at first but I'm getting there :)
+This was a great set of problems to learn a new language in.

 # Diary
 ## Day 1